-Nikon Z7 is a full frame mirrorless camera with the Z6 being aimed more at the enthusiastic market as more of an all-rounder.
+he Nikon Z6, just like the Nikon Z7 is a full-frame mirrorless camera with the Z6 being aimed more at the enthusiastic market as more of an all-rounder.
 The two models have a lot of similarities, just like how Sony has done things with the similar competitor models of the a7R and a7.
-The Z6 has the resolution, autofocus system and burst mode different to the Z7.he Nikon Z6, just like the
+The Nikon Z6 has the resolution, autofocus system and burst mode different to the Z7.

 There are going to be some comparisons between the two models of the Z6 and Z7 in this review, which will give you an idea of the applications to both models and which may suit you the best and your needs.

 The Nikon Z6 features a 24.5MP full-frame sensor, compared to its bigger sibling the Z7 which has 45.7MP.
 The Z6 may not have the huge resolution of the Z7, but it should be enough for most situations and also has a reasonable ISO range of 100 to 51,200.

 Being the new mirrorless design, it has Nikon’s latest Z lens mount, replacing the older F mount.
 This ultimately means a wider opening of 11mm and shorter flange distance being 60mm between the back of the lens and the sensor.
 This should allow for future better optics and more use of a full-frame sensor allowing even brightness across the whole sensor and image.

 As everything is very new at the moment, there are only three lenses in the new S-Line range, consisting of a 24-70mm f/4, 35mm f/1.8, and a 50mm f/1.8.
 In the next year, there should be the release of a 58mm with an amazing f/0.95.

 Your regular Nikon lenses will still fit the new design with a new FTZ mount adapter supporting 360 lenses with 90 being able to access the Z6’s complete AF functionality.